Cymbopogon citratus

 Lifting big clumps all at once can shock the plant.
 Instead, slice off a section from the edge with a sharp spade, keeping a chunk of rhizomes and several healthy stalks together.

 Planting straight into cold ground in Zone 4 or Zone 5 often stalls new divisions.
-Pot them up first, then shift them outside once you have hardened them off using the steps in hardening seedlings outdoors.
+Pot them up first, then shift them outside once you have hardened them off using the steps for hardening seedlings outdoors.

 Assuming the strong citrus scent keeps every pest away is the first mistake.
 Lemongrass dodges many bugs, but stressed plants still attract sap suckers and root problems.